XOR-LIFE/node-production/README.md

 mongod --version
 ```

-6. Start MongoDB and make it auto start at reboot:
+6. Start MongoDB and make it autostart at reboot:
 ```
 sudo service mongod start